Indoor and outdoor cycling have pros and cons. Indoor bikes offer control, while outdoor bikes provide natural terrain and vitamin D.

 Indoor cycling has many advantages over outdoor.
 For example, you can choose the speed and resistance of your ride.
 You can also pick your music route and see how much time has passed by looking at the display on your bike.

-Indoor cycling gives you greater control over your workout experience because there are no weather conditions (unless it’s an indoor-outdoor hybrid bike).
+Indoor cycling allows for more control during workouts as it is not affected by outdoor weather conditions (excluding indoor-outdoor hybrid bikes).
 It’s also easier to focus on what matters most during an indoor workout: getting fit!

 You can use indoor cycling to target specific muscle groups.